stregato/master/woland/WHITEPAPER.md

 ```

 ## Sample application
-A demonstration application highlights effective patterns to use Massolit.
+A demonstration application highlights effective patterns to use Woland.
 The application is called Margarita and similar to Microsoft Teams, it includes chat rooms and file sharing.
 The application is written in flutter and runs on Android, iOS, Windows, Mac and Linux.
 Both the binary and the source code are available at http://github.com/stregato/master/margarita.
 For Linux a snap package is available at http://snapcraft.io/margarita.

+The application is built on the concept of community.
+Each community has a main space called _welcome_ and users can create new spaces as needed.
+Each space has a chat room and a file sharing area.
+The chat room is a simple chat with text messages and images.
+The file sharing area is a hierarchical structure of folders and files.

-In the design of the application, the first step is to define the hierarchical structure of the safe.
-Margarita uses a safe for each chat room.
-Initially only a chat room _square_ is available.
+In the design of the application, the first step is to define how communities and spaces are represented.
+Margarita uses a safe for each space.
+Initially only a space _welcome_ is available.
-Assuming that the storage is available at https://d93838592ed8198272ca9113568.r2.cloudflarestorage.com/margarita and data should be in a subfolder _mycompany_, the name of the safe would name _mycompany/square_.
+As an example let's assume a community for people living in New York whose storage is available at https://d93838592ed8198272ca9113568.r2.cloudflarestorage.com/margarita.
+The first space would be _welcome_ and the related safe would be named new_york_city/welcome.
 The access token would be built from:
 - URL: https://d93838592ed8198272ca9113568.r2.cloudflarestorage.com/margarita
-- name: mycompany/square
+- name: new_york_city/welcome
-- creator: the public key of the safe creator
+- creator: the public key of the person that creates the community

-A single chat room is note enough and users can create new rooms as needed.
-Each new room is indeed a new safe, created by the user who creates the room.
-And the user that creates the room decides which other users can access.
+A single space is not enough and users can create new spaces as needed.
+Each new space is indeed a new safe, created by the user who creates the space.
+And the user that creates the space decides which other users can access.

 Each safe has a simple structure with two root folders:
 - chat: contains the messages, one file for each message